aranbarri/bme280-kafka/README.md

 docker-compose up --build
 ```

-The Python app will start sending sensor data to Kafka each second automatically.
+The Python app will start sending sensor data to Kafka each SENSOR_PERIOD_SECONDS automatically.
 You should see the following logs in console.
  -  Check if Kafka in running:
     ![image](https://github.com/user-attachments/assets/1522efcb-1820-440e-a4f5-110147d8c374)
  -  Verbose mode will print all values in the console: